Instrumental/instrumental-elixir/README.md

 ## Configuration

-Add an instrumental config option and a value for token in your `config.exs`
+Add an Instrumental config option and a value for token in your `config.exs`

 ```elixir
 config :instrumental,